ismet55555/yojenkins/dev_docs/contribution_guide.md

     - `python --version`
     - *NOTE*: You may have more than one python version on your computer.
 You may have to explicitly use `python3`

+3. Add system dependencies for `simpleaudio` sound python package
+    - *Windows:* Not needed, uses `winsound`
+    - *MacOS:* Not needed
+    - *Ubuntu:* `sudo apt update && apt-get install -y python3-dev python3-pip libasound2-dev`
+    - *CentOS:* `sudo yum update && yum install -y python3-devel gcc alsa-lib-devel`

-3. Upgrade tooling and install `pipenv`
+4. Upgrade tooling and install `pipenv`
+    - `python -m pip install --upgrade pip`
     - `python -m pip install --upgrade setuptools`
     - `python -m pip install --upgrade virtualenv`
-    - `python -m pip install --upgrade pip`
     - `python -m pip install --upgrade pipenv`

-4. Install pipenv with development environment
+5. Install pipenv with development environment
     - `pipenv install --deploy --three --dev`
       -  `--python 3.X` - If needed, specify the exact python version to use)

-5. Check that all packages are installed
+6. Check that all packages are installed
     - `pipenv graph`

-6. Get into the virtual environment
+7. Get into the virtual environment
     - `pipenv shell`